 Saturday, July 20:

 We celebrated my birthday a day early with friends, so obviously I had to get a new shirt for dinner/the party.
 I was proud of myself because I picked one I liked from the clearance rack for $8.57, so it basically cancels out, right?
-Ok, I really have to stop lying to myself because I didn’t even end up wearing it to dinner or the bar (insert Apple facepalm emoji here).
-I didn’t have to pay for dinner OR for my drinks at the bar, shoutout to my amazing friends- $0.
+Ok, I really have to stop lying to myself because I didn’t even end up wearing it to dinner or the bar.
+I didn’t have to pay for dinner OR for my drinks at the bar, thanks to my friends- so $0.
 However, I did pay $6.92 for an Uber to the bar and also ended up going ahead and paying my half of the utility bill before I forgot, which was $77.50 for my half.

 Sunday, July 21:

 Today was my actual birthday!
 I turned 22 years old and celebrated by getting dinner at Burgers and Barley with a friend and then hanging out at the pool.
-She treated me to dinner (yet another shoutout- fun new game: take a sip every time I shout someone out in this post)- $0.
+She treated me to dinner (yet another shoutout)- so $0.